ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/migration/3_porting_analysis.md

 endif()
 ```

 The flag `-mavx` used with GCC is architecture-specific.
-It is only available on [x86_64](https://man7.org/linux/man-pages/man1/gcc.1.html) and will prevent the application from compiling entirely.
-Even though the application won't compile, no changes to the source code for the non-SIMD and OpenCV implementations will be necessary.
+It is only available on [x86_64](https://man7.org/linux/man-pages/man1/gcc.1.html) and will prevent the application from compiling.
+Even though the application won't compile, no changes to the source code for the non-SIMD and OpenCV implementations are necessary.

 In [src/main.cpp#L26](https://github.com/m3y54m/sobel-simd-opencv/blob/master/src/main.cpp#L26):
 ```output